pat-alt/ECCCo.jl/dev/rebuttal/6zGr.md

 - In line 178 we (belatedly) mention that the L1 Norm is our default choice for dist$(\cdot)$.
 We realise now that it's not obvious that this also applies to Equations 3 and 4 and will fix that.
 Note that we also experimented with other distance/similarity metrics, but found the differences in outcomes to be small enough to consistently rely on L1 for its sparsity-inducing properties.
 - $f$ by default just rescales the input data.
 GMSC data is standardized and MNIST images are rescaled to $[-1,1]$ (mentioned in Appendix D, lines 572-576, but maybe this indeed belongs in the body). $f^{-1}$ is simply the inverse transformation.
 Synthetic data is not rescaled.
 We still explicitly mention $f$ here to stay consistent with the generalised notation in Equation (1).
 For example, $f$/$f^{-1}$ could just as well be a compression/decompression or an encoder/decoder as in REVISE.
 - In all of our experiments we set $\alpha=0.05$ (90\% target coverage) and $\kappa=1$ to avoid penalising sets of size one.
 We should add this to Appendix D, thanks for flagging.
 Note that we did experiment with these parameter choices, but as we point out in the paper, more work is needed to better understand the role of Conformal Prediction in this context.
-- I have just run ECCCo and Wachter for a single MNIST digit on my machine (no GPU) using default parameters from the experiment:
+- We have just run ECCCo and Wachter for a single MNIST digit on my machine (no GPU) using default parameters from the experiment:
     - ECCCo: `4.065607 seconds (4.34 M allocations: 1.011 GiB, 7.62\% gc time)`.
     - Wachter: `1.899047 seconds (2.16 M allocations: 343.889 MiB, 4.59\% gc time, 74.80\% compilation time)`.